post-luxembourg/pgflux/README.rst

 pgflux
 ======

-A simple Python utility to send PostgreSQL metrics to InfluxDB
+``pgflux`` is a Python utility to send PostgreSQL metrics to InfluxDB.
+The drivers when developing this tool were:

-It enables Grafana Visualisations as seen in the screenshots below:
+It enables Grafana visualisations as seen in the screenshots below:

 .. image:: /doc/images/grafana-dashboard-01.png
   :target: /doc/images/grafana-dashboard-01.png